 Localised wetland improvement projects have been prioritised, to enhance their role as regional refuges for waterbirds.

 Scientific Trials and Investigations

-This investment will be delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to:
+This investment was delivered in partnership with the Goyder Institute for Water Research, to address scientific knowledge gaps and provide the scientific evidence-base to inform what management actions might be required to: